SkinnyPigeon/mvst-challenge/README.md

 $ git clone git@github.com:SkinnyPigeon/mvst-challenge.git
 ```

-Now you can change into the `mvst` directory:
+Now you can change into the `mvst-challenge` directory:

 ```bash
 $ cd mvst-challenge